rluu/iching/doc/README.txt

     svn checkout http://iching.googlecode.com/svn/trunk/ iching-read-only

-5) Run cx_Freeze on main.py to generate the runnable .exe in the dist folder:
+5) Change directory to the packaging folder and run the packaging script.

-    [user@localhost ~]$ cd iching-read-only
+    [user@localhost ~]$ cd iching-read-only/packaging/
-    [user@localhost iching-read-only] /c/Python31/Scripts/cxfreeze src/main.py

-6) Copy the Microsoft runtime libraries to the dist folder.

-    [user@localhost iching-read-only] cp -r tps/microsoft/Microsoft.VC90.CRT/ dist/

-7) Copy the NSIS script file from the conf directory to the top-level.

-    [user@localhost iching-read-only]$ cp conf/windows_installer.nsi .

-8) Run the NSIS.exe application and load the script 'windows_installer.nsi'.

-9) The resulting installer executable will be generated and located in the top-level directory.
+    [user@localhost packaging] ./package_for_windows

+9) At the end of the above script output, the exact path to the created installer executable is printed to the screen.
+The path should be somewhere within the 'dist' directory.

 ##############################################################################